CLIUtils/CLI11/README.md

 Subcommands are naturally supported, with an infinite depth.
 To add a subcommand, call the `add_subcommand` method with a name and an optional description.
 This gives a pointer to an `App` that behaves just like the main app, and can take options or further subcommands.

 All `App`s have a `get_subcommand()` method, which returns a pointer to the subcommand passed on the command line, or `nullptr` if no subcommand was given.
 A simple compare of this pointer to each subcommand allows choosing based on subcommand.
 For many cases, however, using an app's callback may be easier.
 Every app executes a callback function after it parses; just use a lambda function (with capture to get parsed values) to `.add_callback`.
-If you throw CLI::Success, you can even exit the program through the callback.
+If you throw `CLI::Success`, you can even exit the program through the callback.
 The main `App` has a callback slot, as well, but it is generally not as useful.